rjj26/2048/README.md

    - Potential: Use similar to greedy agent or incorporate into an MCTS
    - file: `/sl_models/cnn_reward_model_regression.keras`

+2. **MCTS Enchanced by Classification Model**
+    - In simulation stage, instead of choosing a random move from the legal moves, we use the model to predict the optimal move instead

 ### Test Results

 **How to Run:** `pip3 install -r requirements.txt` to install packages (if packages are not on local machine)